ohirose/bcpd/README.md

 ## Demo

 If you are a MATLAB user, demo codes can be executed in the command window of MATLAB.
 - Download the datasets required for demos, which are available [HERE](https://www.dropbox.com/s/6kd4uiyt150uyz9/bcpd-demodata20200127.zip?dl=1).
   If you have trouble downloading them, go to [bcpd-dataset](https://github.com/ohirose/bcpd-dataset).
 - Decompress and move the datasets into the `data` folder in this software.
 - Start MATLAB.
 - Go to the `demo` folder in the MATLAB environment.
-- Double-click a demo script, e.g., `demoFishA.m`.
+- Double-click a demo script, e.g., `demoAsianDragon.m`.
 - Press the run button in the code editor of MATLAB.

 ## Usage